 - Check your opera privacy settings, especially referrer !

-- This extension will modify or add functionality to one or more websites.
+- This extension can modify or add functionality to one or more websites.